modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 	We apply the procedure *Context learning for conceptualizing cognitive spaces* to the description of the solution proposed by Archimedes to the problem of the golden crown asked by King Heron.

-!!! info "1.1.
-Mathematics and science in ancient Greece."
+## 1.1.
+Mathematics and science in ancient Greece.

-	**Ancient Greece.**
+!!! info ""Ancient Greece."

 	**Important builders in ancient Greece.**